 Not only does LATTE benefit the teens and their families, but the group believes strongly that theater should be accessible to everyone.
 As such, the prices for tickets are extremely affordable and they often offer “scholarships” to students who participate in learning workshops and productions.

-It was hard to become part of LATTE after my last theatre group fell apart, but it was the right decision to try.
+It was hard to become part of LATTE after my last theater group fell apart, but it was the right decision to try.
 There was not one person who did not welcome me with open arms.
-I was so amazed at how many outings people did together, and how many plans we were making inside and outside of theatre.
+I was so amazed at how many outings people did together, and how many plans we were making inside and outside of theater.
 I know I have made some life-long friends here, not only with the teens but with the adults as well.
-Now I can’t even imagine not knowing them!
+Now I can’t even imagine not knowing :them!
 Everyone was so accommodating and allowed me to take on various leadership roles I love.
 Acting has always been such a passion for me.
 It’s wonderful when I find people who share some of that love.

 The only thing I have ever aspired to be is an actress.
 I did whatever skits or acting classes came along and have always enjoyed playing different roles.
 Acting helps me to figure out who I am and fight through things in my life better than almost anything else does.
 It enables me to find different parts of myself and my personality with the different characters that I play.
 I go away having a part of them in me.
 But that’s not all theatre has done.
 It has opened so many doors to improve my dancing, improv, leadership and organizational skills.
 I feel I have helped my peers in some way with their abilities and self-trust along with changing themselves as they have done with me.